Feeding

 Based on a systematic review of 83 studies across 71 breast milk components (Italianer et al., 2020)

-Melatonin is virtually absent during the day.
-It climbs through the evening and peaks around midnight.
-Cortisol does the opposite: highest in the early morning, fading by afternoon.
+Melatonin sits at almost zero during the day, climbs through the evening, peaks around midnight, and fades by morning.
+Cortisol does the opposite.
+Highest at dawn, gone by afternoon.
 Tryptophan peaks around 3 AM.
 Even the fat content shifts across the day.
+Your milk has a 24-hour clock built into it.

-One team of researchers wanted to test whether this actually made a difference to the babies.
-They collected night milk from 12 mothers, measured its tryptophan levels, and then tracked the infants' sleep after feeding.
-The babies fed tryptophan-rich night milk showed improved sleep compared to controls.
-The milk wasn't just carrying sleep ingredients; it was delivering them on a schedule, and the schedule was working.
+A third group of researchers wanted to know if any of this actually mattered to the babies.
+They collected night milk from 12 mothers, measured its tryptophan levels, fed it to infants, and tracked their sleep.
+The babies who got the tryptophan-rich night milk slept better than the controls.
+The schedule was working.

-And the milk that comes out first isn't the same as what comes last
+And the milk that comes out first is different from what comes last

-The milk at the start of a feed, called foremilk, is thinner and lower in fat.
-As the feed continues, the fat content rises steadily.
-By the end, your baby is drinking hindmilk, which contains two to three times more fat than what they started with.
-The mechanism is simple: fat clings to the walls of the milk ducts.
-The longer milk flows, the more fat it picks up on its way out.
+Your milk at the start of a feed is called foremilk.
+It's thinner and lower in fat.
+As the feed continues, the fat content climbs.
+By the end, your baby is drinking hindmilk, which has two to three times more fat than what they started with.
+The reason is delightfully physical: fat clings to the walls of the milk ducts, so the longer milk flows, the more fat it picks up on its way out.
+The plumbing does the work.

-So a single feed has a built-in arc.
-It opens light, more like a drink.
-It closes rich, more like a meal.
+So a single feed has its own arc.
+It opens light, like a drink.
+It closes rich, like a meal.
 A short, frequent feed stays lighter.
 A long, deep feed unlocks the reserves.
-Your baby's appetite sets the ratio.
+Your baby's appetite sets the ratio every single time.

 Sources